r3h6/SublimeText.UserSnippets/README.md

 ## Installation

-Please clone directly to your "Sublime Text 3/Packages" Folder located at same level as the "User" package.
+Please clone directly to your "Sublime Text 3/Packages" folder (which contains also the "User" package).

 ## Constribute